 People are not born sinners.
 Though it is not perfectly clear, there is a time period when a baby or very young person is protected from eternal damnation because of his own sins.
-Why?
-Because their unbelief in Jesus and rebellion would not be sin for them.
-If not true, then innocent babies and little children would all, with no exception, be damned to fiery torment upon their early premature death, which is unthinkable of the God of the Bible.
-Most importantly, here is specific Scriptural support:
+That is when he becomes a sinner.

 Once I was alive apart from law; but when the commandment came, sin sprang to life and I died.
 I found that the very commandment that was intended to bring life actually brought death.
 For sin, seizing the opportunity afforded by the commandment, deceived me, and through the commandment put me to death.
 (Rom 7:9-11)

 Every person is different regarding that age.
 That mysterious age of accountability would be different for each person, based on their personal knowledge:

 Anyone, then, who knows the good he ought to do and doesn't do it, sins.
 (James 4:17)

 All young children lack knowledge about right and wrong: